tensorflow/docs/site/en/r1/guide/extend/bindings.md

     API).
 -   `Operation`: Represents a computation node in the graph.
 Corresponds to a `TF_Operation` in the C API.
 -   `Output`: Represents one of the outputs of an operation in the graph.
-Has a `DataType` (and eventually a shape).
-May be passed as an input argument to a function for adding operations to a graph, or to a `Session`'s `Run()` method to fetch that output as a tensor.
+It has a `DataType` (and eventually a shape).
+It may be passed as an input argument to a function for adding operations to a graph, or to a `Session`'s `Run()` method to fetch that output as a tensor.
 Corresponds to a `TF_Output` in the C API.
 -   `Session`: Represents a client to a particular instance of the TensorFlow runtime.
-Its main job is to be constructed with a `Graph` and some options and then field calls to `Run()` the graph.
+Its main job is to be construct with a `Graph` and some options and then field calls to `Run()` the graph.
 Corresponds to a `TF_Session` in the C API.
 -   `Tensor`: Represents an N-dimensional (rectangular) array with elements all